cgeo/cgeo/README.md

 The standard IDE for Android projects is Android Studio, which is based on IntelliJ IDEA.
 We use it for the development of c:geo.
-It is also possible to use eclipse for writing code/testing and Android Studio for building.
-This is not supported officially anymore.

 Details for setting up the IDE is described in the wiki (https://github.com/cgeo/cgeo/wiki/IDE).